Upstatement/ups-public-library/docs/learn/lessons/lesson-6.md

 ## Inheritance

 Inheritance also plays an important role in how CSS rules are applied.
-Inheritance is the concept that some CSS property values set on parent elements are inherited by their child elements, and some aren't.
+Inheritance is the concept that some CSS property values set on parent elements are applied to their children as well, and some aren't.

 ### Inherited properties